 Like the idea of It’s Good 2 Give?
 Maybe you’ve been to one of our events.
 Please consider becoming a fundraiser or volunteer.

 It’s Good 2 Give is a volunteer led organisation.
 In addition, our accountant, PR support, graphic designers all donate their time too.
-We need people like you to help us help children and young people with cancer and their families.
+We need people like you to help us help young cancer and their families in Scotland.
 There are lots of ways you can help.

 Become one of the Ripple Retreat volunteer gardeners

 We need a team of gardeners willing to do weeding and tidying all year round at our Ripple Retreat –

 experience is necessary and we have to consider our guests so the gardening can only be done on changeover day – Fridays will be the days for gardening!

 Donate your skills to It’s Good 2 Give!

 Perhaps you are a graphic designer – we are always in need of help with design of leaflets and flyers.
 Maybe you are a printing firm who can donate some print time to us.
 Maybe you are a videographer who can donate time to make some films for us.